mandar-saiyan87/Python_Guessthenumber/README.md

 # GuessthenumberGame

-#This simple number guessing game created for fun and as a first coding attempt using python where system will generate random no from (1-20)
+#This simple number guessing game created for fun and as a first coding attempt using python where system will generate random no. from (1-20)

 #Player have to guess it in 10 attempts.